farlee2121/DevEssentialsBlog/_posts/Language Limited Though/2020-10-30-Result-Types.md

      - Invalid connection configuration

 These examples surface two core scenarios
 1. Maybe-Pattern: An operation that may or may not have a value.
-Success or failure is only determined by the presense of a value.
+Success or failure is only determined by the presence of a value.
 It comes down to representing "Something" and "Nothing"
    - E.g Find or parse.
 They generally don't care about reporting error states
 2. Result-Pattern: Distinct information is needed for success and failure cases.
 Comes down to representing multiple potential states of failure
    - E.g. Validation, Network calls, etc